-The RTA Act sets forth six statutory criteria for Board approval of the budget and financial plan of each Service Board.
-These six criteria are:
+The RTA Act sets forth seven statutory criteria for Board approval of the budget and financial plan of each Service Board.
+These seven criteria are:

-- Balanced Budget: A balance between anticipated revenues from all sources including operating subsidies and the costs of providing the services and of funding any operating deficits or encumbrances incurred in prior periods; - Cash Flow: Cash balances including the proceeds of any anticipated cash flow borrowing sufficient to pay with reasonable promptness all costs and expenses as incurred; - Recovery Ratio: A level of fares or charges, and operating or administrative costs, to allow the Service Board to meet its required system-generated revenue recovery ratio; - Assumptions: Employ assumptions and projections which are reasonable and prudent; - Financial Practices: Prepared in accordance with sound financial practices as determined by the Board; and - Other Requirements: Other financial, budgetary, or fiscal requirements that the Board may establish by rule or regulation.
+- Balanced Budget: A balance between anticipated revenues from all sources including operating subsidies and the costs of providing the services and of funding any operating deficits or encumbrances incurred in prior periods, including provision for payment when due of principal and interest on outstanding indebtedness; - Cash Flow: Cash balances including the proceeds of any anticipated cash flow borrowing sufficient to pay with reasonable promptness all costs and expenditures as incurred; - Recovery Ratio: A level of fares or charges, and operating or administrative costs, to allow the Service Board to meet its required recovery ratio; - Assumptions: Employ assumptions and projections which are reasonable and prudent; - Financial Practices: Prepared in accordance with sound financial practices as determined by the Board - Strategic Plan: Maintain consistency with the goals and objectives adopted by the RTA in the Strategic Plan; and - Other Requirements: Other financial, budgetary, or fiscal requirements that the Board may establish by rule or regulation.